awolinski/OralAssessmentTaskPlanner/README.md

 # Oral Assessment Task Planner

 Designed for undergraduate English-speaking instructors, this application helps teachers plan oral assessments and activities best suited for their course, given the language abilities of their students, and the classroom environment.
-The application takes approximately fifteen minutes to complete, and there is an option to save each page throughout the process.
-A final recommendation summary is provided on page nine.
+It will take approximately ten minutes to complete, and will generate a recommendation chart on page nine.
 Further information about the tool can be found at: https://link.springer.com/article/10.1007%2Fs11423-015-9375-8.

-## Develop is in progress.

 ## TODO:
-    - Embed video/links to help define language levels that show upon button click page 2
-    - Bug fixes such as validation bugs
+    - Add navigation bar to pages
     - Write unit tests
     - Comment code